leighad/note-book-2023/2023/february_2023.md

 #### **Currently working on:**
 * Updating tech skills in preparation for interview season
+* Git and GitHub review and this lovely new repo!

 #### **Needs attention:**
 * Ruby on Rails Engineer with a great company!
 This is for me!!